renard162/anomaly_stealth_pack/README.md

 This package aims to completely overhaul combat without turning the game into a military simulator.
 It retains the arcade elements of the original games while significantly improving the capabilities of artificial intelligence.
 Additionally, it introduces combat mechanics such as psychic health, ballistic plates, and, most importantly, truly functional stealth mechanics.
 Furthermore, several missions have been fixed, especially story missions, as they are the focus of this package.

+What started as a simple project to integrate add-ons (like making fillable canteens compatible with camelbacks) quickly grew into something far greater: a complete transformation of the way the game is played.

+This pack is the culmination of three years of dedicated work.
+It includes newly crafted scripts, finely tuned attribute balancing, smarter AI behavior, fixes for bugs in the original game (especially in the main questline), and seamless integration of various add-ons.

+I chose to build on version 1.5.1 because working solo means focusing on what’s achievable.
+Porting everything to newer versions would be impractical, and 1.5.1 stands out as the most aligned with the core ideas behind the add-ons.

 ### Installation
 Extract the **S.T.A.L.K.E.R.
 Anomaly 1.5.1** game files (this package is incompatible with other versions of the game!) and then extract the package into the same directory as the game, replacing the requested files.